SoftwareAG/c8y-docs/content/predictive-analytics/samples-bundle/active-recognition.md

 #### Register a demo device in Cumulocity

-Instead of registering a real phone for anomaly detection use case, a demo device can be registered.
+Instead of registering a real phone for active recognition use case, a demo device can be registered.
 This device can be used as a replica of an actual mobile phone.

 We have added a script *DemoDeviceCreator.sh* which registers a demo device in Cumulocity.
 Run the script using the following command: